 Tara's always had a passion for wildlife and grew up in Kent's countryside either searching for minibeasts, pond dipping or looking after slow worms in her Nan's back garden.
 Since then, Tara's love for reptiles and amphibians has lead her to join the KRAG committee in 2016 as Education Officer, where she's keen to spread her knowledge and enthusiasm for Britain's herpetofauna to younger generations

 A love of amphibians and reptiles grew from a university study of great crested newts in 2005.
 When Amy joined the committee in 2011, she could not have predicted that a move to the village of Painters Forstal, home to one of the UKs largest toad crossing sites, would lead to the role of KRAG’s Toad Patrol Coordinator.
 Since 2012, Amy has been drumming up support for the County’s growing number of patrols, providing guidance and equipment to our dedicated volunteers.

-As the KRAG treasurer, Mike deals with all things financial, however, this is just a front for his passion of recording and monitoring herpetofauna in Kent.
+As the recording officer, Mike deals with all of the amphibian and reptile records submitted by members of the public and our amazing volunteers..
 He first became involved with the group when co-ordinating the Kent Pond Warden Scheme and was a key player in the instigation of the Great Crested Newt Monitoring Project.
 He joined the committee in 2005 and has been involved in recording projects and leading KRAG’s training programmes ever since.